How Do I Know If I’m Depressed? Common Signs of Depression

 relationships

-Life can start to feel emotionally muted or flat.
+Life can begin feeling emotionally muted or colourless.

 struggling to get out of bed